mkornatz/tsung-pack/README.md

 ### 4. Record your sessions
-No need to go into detail here.
-To create sessions for Tsung to run, refer to the [Tsung proxy recorder docs](http://tsung.erlang-projects.org/user_manual/proxy.html).
-You will use these sessions in the following step to configure Tsung.
+Tsung runs a series of scenarios to mock user traffic.
+Sessions define the payloads used in testing.
+[Learn about sessions](http://tsung.erlang-projects.org/user_manual/conf-sessions.html).

+Recording sessions can be done locally pretty easily.
+Refer to the [Tsung proxy recorder docs](http://tsung.erlang-projects.org/user_manual/proxy.html) to configure.
+Tsung can record/play sessions over http, websockets, database protocols, LDAP, Jabber/XMPP, etc.

+*Important Note:* When your sessions are recorded, review the output xml to make sure you remove any requests to third party sites and services.
+You don't want to be DDoS-ing anyone unknowningly.

 ### 5. Configure Tsung